AlexeyPechnikov/ParaView-Blender-AR/docs/README.md

 ## Augmented Reality (AR) geological model of Lahendong Geothermal Reservoir on Minahasa Compartment, North Sulawesi, Indonesia

+Published Lahendong Well Temperatures mapped as blue (below 150°C), white (between 150-250°C), red (up to 350°C).
+Our geological inversion model built by custom software and processed in ParaView and post-prorecessed in Blender to build the AR scene.
+Here we clearly see drill holes outside of the reservoir which are cold (blue).
+The model allows to correct new drill locations to take the most advantage of Indonesia geothermal potential.

 <!-- Import the component -->
 <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.min.js"></script>
 <style>